Use Your Loaf: Developing a bread recipe

 control loaf recipe bread loaves stacked

 This whole series is about learning together, and in that vein, I thought I’d share how I came to develop the control recipe.
+If you’d rather just jump straight to the recipe, head on over to this post.

 To start, I looked at some recipes from famous food writers to see how the experts did it.
 A lot of writers include fats to make their dough as soft as possible which is something we may look at in the future, however, I wanted the control loaf to be as simple as possible and stick to our main four ingredients.